Planting Seeds: Reflections on Gender, Language, and a Civilized Conversation

 Epilogue

-What struck me most about the conversation that followed Jackie Green’s video was not simply the clarity of her explanation, but the tone it helped set.
-Instead of collapsing into the predictable shouting match that often surrounds discussions of gender, something quieter happened.
+Instead of devolving into the familiar shouting match that often surrounds discussions of gender, something quieter unfolded.
 People asked questions.
-Others responded thoughtfully.
-A few detractors appeared, as they inevitably do, but they did not dominate the exchange.
+Others offered explanations.
+A few detractors appeared, as they almost always do, but they never fully took control of the conversation.

 _______________________________